Generic name: treprostinil (inhalation) (tre PROS ti nil)

 How should I use treprostinil inhalation?

 Treprostinil inhalation is usually given 4 times per day at evenly spaced intervals during waking hours.
-Each time you use the medicine, you will inhale up to 9 breaths of the medication.
+Each time you use the medicine, you will inhale 9 to 12 breaths of the medicine.
 Follow your doctor's instructions.

 Do not mix other inhalation medicines with treprostinil in the Tyvaso inhalation system.

 Wash your hands before preparing your treprostinil doses in the inhalation system.